The Cavender-Farris-Neyman Model with a Molecular Clock: The CFN-MC Model

 \end{example}

-In the following discussion, we will perform a linear change of coordinates on the variables and on the parameter space in order to realize this parametrization as a monomial map.
-In order to accomplish this, we will first provide some background concerning group-based models and the discrete Fourier transform.
-We will always assume that $G$ is a finite abelian group.
+In the following discussion, we perform a linear change of coordinates on the probability coordinates and introduce new free parameters in terms of the entries of the transition matrices.
+This allows us to realize this parametrization as a monomial map.
+In order to accomplish this, we first provide some background concerning group-based models and the discrete Fourier transform.
+We always assume that $G$ is a finite abelian group.

-\begin{definition} Let $M^{e} = \exp(Qt_e)$ be a transition matrix arising from a continuous-Markov process along a tree.
+\begin{definition} Let $M^{e} = \exp(Qt_e)$ be a transition matrix arising from a continuous-time Markov process along a tree.
 Let $G$ be a finite abelian group under addition with order equal to the number of states of the model, and identify the set of states with elements of $G$.
 The model is \textit{group-based} with respect to $G$ if for each transition matrix $M^{e}$ arising from the model, there exists a function $f^e: G \rightarrow \R$ such that $M^{e}(g,h) = f^e(g-h)$ for all $g,h \in G$. \end{definition}

 In particular, note that the CFN-MC model is group-based with respect to $\Z_2$ with function $f^e: \Z_2 \rightarrow \R$ defined by

 \begin{definition} The \textit{dual group} $\hat{G} = \text{Hom}(G, \C^{\times})$ of a group $G$ is the group of all homomorphisms $\chi: G \rightarrow \C^{\times}$, where $\C^{\times}$ denotes the group of non-zero complex numbers under multiplication.
 Elements of the dual group are called \textit{characters}.
 Let $\bbone$ denote the constant character that maps all elements of $G$ to 1. \end{definition}